Author: Jan Scholten

 They have a great need to prove themselves, to show what they can do.
 If someone challenges them they feel an even greater urge to do it.
 They have to convince themselves and others that they can do it.

 They do suffer from anticipatory fears.
 They are afraid that the task is too much for them.
-There is a part of them that would like to give up but they know that such an attitude won’t get them anywhere.
+There is a part of them that would like to give up but they know that such an attitude will not get them anywhere.
 They simply have to start their project, it is inevitable.
 And they would rather go for this adventure and take the risk than stay behind and do nothing.
 They like challenges and adventures.

-They are rather afraid of this initiation and would really like to to avoid the whole thing.
+They are rather afraid of this initiation and would really like to avoid the whole thing.
 But they know that there is no way out, they have to go through it.
 They have to force themselves to do it in order to overcome their fears.
-They either force themselves, authorising themselves to undertake the task, they manoeuvre themselves into such a position that it looks as if others are forcing them to do it.
+They either force themselves, authorising themselves to undertake the task, or they manoeuvre themselves into such a position that it looks as if others are forcing them to do it.